WLeahK98/Showcase-Website-Project/README.md

 Update (20:28):
     Successfully mangaed to correctly link my first ever Javascript file to HTML and CSS files.
     Trying to create a vertically scrolling image gallery that can display coding languages that I've used.

+*16/08/2025(Sat)*
+16:49 - 19:49

+19:14 - completed slider in the Goal section

+To add:
+back to top button
+Github and LinkedIn icon links